 Brief History

-Bishop Martin High School first opened its doors on September 2, 2002 under the direction of the La Inmaculada Parish Managing Committe and during the Episcopacy of the Most Reverend Bishop Osmond Peter Martin.
-The school was first located on the grounds of the Pallotine Convent beside La Inmaculada Roman Catholic Church, in Orange Walk Town but moved in 2004 to its present location on San Lorenzo Road on 13 acres of land.
+Bishop Martin High School officially opened on September 2, 2002, under the leadership of the La Inmaculada Parish Managing Committee and during the episcopacy of the Most Reverend Bishop Osmond Peter Martin.
+The institution initially operated on the grounds of the Pallottine Convent adjacent to La Inmaculada Roman Catholic Church in Orange Walk Town.
+In 2004, the school relocated to its permanent campus on San Lorenzo Road, where it now occupies 13 acres of land.

 ab